esyede/rakit/packages/docs/data/routing.md

 Endpoints listed here skip the token check entirely, so only add routes that really cannot carry a token.
 Everything else stays protected.

-> This mirrors Laravel's `$except` property on the `VerifyCsrfToken` middleware:
-> the list is a server-side whitelist, not a value a client can send to opt out.

 <a id="global-middleware"></a>
 ### Global Middleware